thavaahariharangit/go_checksum_mismatch/README.md

 # Sample Go Lang Repo
-This repo is created to investigate Go Lang checksum mismatch between lfs-enabled and lfs-disabled repo.
+This repo is created to investigate Go Lang checksum mismatch between lfs-enabled and lfs-disabled state.

 ## How to check checksum of a module
 ```terminal